aughip/augmented-hip/README.md

 Go to the `drivers` folder and create a new folder with whatever name you want.
 Maybe `augmented-hip`

-Copy the files and folders:
+Copy the files and folders from the zip file in [Releases](https://github.com/hyblocker/augmented-hip/releases/tag/0.1):
 ```
 bin
 resources